But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Careful—even the right approach will fail if done in the wrong order.

-Try drawing a picture of a small linked list and running your function by hand.
+Try drawing a picture of a small linked list and running your method by hand.
 Does it actually work?

 The most obvious edge cases are: